-This philosophical concept lends credence to the narrator's sense of shame in that his radical autonomy has 57 escaped him due to Marla's condemning gaze, and he has become a spurious object-a liar and a faker-for her.
-58 Likewise, this becomes the narrator's existential dilemma.
-It was initiated when the narrator couldn't sleep and 59 was told by a doctor that his insomnia was "just the symptom of something larger" (19).
-This unwanted largesse 60 61 is the narrator's alienation-something nobody can fully escape.
-However, the narrator attempts an escape by 62 going to support groups and seeing people who are worse off than he.
-His alienation becomes manifest in the group introductions because he "never gives [his] real name" (23), nor is his real name given in the novel other 63 than his fictionalized self of Tyler Durden.
-2 It is also at this point that Tyler Durden pops into the picture in 64 terms of a man and his sexual desire, and the two men become best of friends while a love triangle forms with 65 Marla.
-The narrator states, "I want Tyler.
-Tyler wants Marla.
-Marla wants me" (14).
-We find out later the 66 genesis of the narrator and Tyler's unusual union-it is no mistake that Tyler comes to life when the narrator is 67 "asleep" at a "nude" beach because the words of Moreover, when the narrator is aware of being looked at by 68 Marla, he becomes aware that he is a character and has a specific nature: his attendance at the support groups 69 and not having any particular disease other than his dis-ease [my emphasis] of alienation.
-70
+This philosophical concept lends credence to the narrator's sense of shame in that his radical autonomy has escaped him due to Marla's condemning gaze, and he has become a spurious object-a liar and a faker-for her.
+Likewise, this becomes the narrator's existential dilemma.
+It was initiated when the narrator couldn't sleep and was told by a doctor that his insomnia was "just the symptom of something larger" (19).
+This unwanted largesse is the narrator's alienation-something nobody can fully escape.
+However, the narrator attempts an escape by going to support groups and seeing people who are worse off than he.
+His alienation becomes manifest in the group introductions because he "never gives [his] real name" (23), nor is his real name given in the novel other than his fictionalized self of Tyler Durden.
+Moreover, when the narrator is aware of being looked at by Marla, he becomes aware that he is a character and has a specific nature: his attendance at the support groups and not having any particular disease other than his dis-ease [my emphasis] of alienation.